hike-eclat/docs/docs/experiment_eip.rst

   |                  |      |                  |      |                  |      |                  |
   +------------------+      +------------------+      +------------------+      +------------------+

-In this experiment, we set up a testbed with a different topology.
-We have four routers (running in separated network namespaces) connected as shown in the figure above.
+In this experiment, we set up a testbed with four routers (running in separated network namespaces) connected as shown in the figure above.
 The testbed will create a tmux session with multiple windows.
-One for each router, plus 1 more window for routers r2 and r3 where the eCLAT daemon will be running.
+In particular, we have one window for each router, plus 1 more window for routers r2 and r3 where the eCLAT daemon will be running.
 Lastly, a MAIN window, a MAPS window and a DEBUG window.

 You can kill the entire session by running: ``cd /opt/eclat-daemon && scripts/kill-tmux.sh``.
 But you don't need to manually kill the session before starting a new one, as this operation will be performed automatically.

 On this topology we can run experiments to test a few EIP Information Elements (IEs).
 A packet containing EIP data is sent from r1 to r4.
 The data is processed by nodes r2 and r3 before reaching the destination.